nonylene/vscode-theme-change-detector/README.md

 ## License and Notices

-See [LICENSE](./LICENSE) for slack-client and [DOCKER_NOTICE](https://github.com/nonylene/vscode-theme-change-detector/blob/master/DOCKER_NOTICE) for Docker image notices.
+See [LICENSE](./LICENSE) for vscode-theme-change-detector and [DOCKER_NOTICE](https://github.com/nonylene/vscode-theme-change-detector/blob/master/DOCKER_NOTICE) for Docker image notices.